romamik/blog.romamik.com/src/content/blog/2025-08-30-first-post.md

 ## Dark and light theme

-One of the features I decided to have was switching between the dark and light themes.
-Actually there are three possible values for the switch: light, dark, and auto.
+One of the features I wanted to have was the ability to switch between dark and light themes.
+There are actually three possible values for the switch: light, dark, and auto.

-As for the specifying colors in the layout I went with the simplest possible way: tailwind already has the [dark mode](https://tailwindcss.com/docs/dark-mode) so it is possible to write something like this:
+To specify colors in the layout, I chose the simplest possible method: Tailwind CSS already has a [dark mode](https://tailwindcss.com/docs/dark-mode) so it's possible to write code like this:
 ```html
 <div class="bg-white text-black dark:bg-black dark:text-white"></div>
 ```

-The switching between the themes is done using javascript.
-I set the `data-theme` attribute of the root element and in css I have `@custom-variant dark (&:where([data-theme=dark], [data-theme=dark] *));` as per tailwindcss docs.
+Switching between the themes is done using JavaScript.
+I set the `data-theme` attribute of the root element and in my css I have `@custom-variant dark (&:where([data-theme=dark], [data-theme=dark] *));` as shown in the Tailwind CSS docs.

-This approach caused a small problem: when the page loads the `data-theme` attribute is set by javascript later then the page is shown, so if the dark mode is selected the page first loads with light theme and then switches to dark.
-I solved this with this css code, which is accompanied with the javascript code that removes the `no-js` class from the root element:
+This approach caused a small problem: when the page loads, the `data-theme` attribute is set by JavaScript after the page is shown.
+So, if dark mode is selected, the page first loads with the light theme and then switches to dark.
+I solved this with the following CSS code, which is accompanied by JavaScript code that removes the `no-js` class from the root element:
 ```css
 /*
 prevent flickering when selecting dark mode after page load: do not show anything before theme is selected